canonical/microceph/README.md

 what you can do with MicroCeph and how it works.

 Documentation is maintained in the [`docs`][docs-dir-microceph] directory of this repository.
-It is written in reStructuredTest (reST) format, built with Sphinx, and published on Read The Docs.
+It is written in reStructuredTest (reST) format, built with Sphinx, and published on [Read the Docs][rtd].

 ## Project and Community